claudiabg-c/claudiabg-c/README.md

 My name is Claudia Berrocal, and I am a hard working :muscle:, multidisciplinary and detail focussed :eyes: front-end developer :woman_technologist: that always tryes to improve and learn new things🎓.

 I currently live in Spain but I'm not tied up here, I would actually love to go live somewhere else for a while :earth_asia:.

-I previously worked as a lawyer in Data Privacy :unlock: but then I decided to change my life and I realized I like more developing web sites than scooping through them for privacy leaks.
+I previously worked as a lawyer in Data Privacy :unlock: but then I decided to change my life and I realized that I prefer developing web sites than scooping through them for privacy leaks.

 I love reading :green_book:, movies :clapper: and videogames🖱️.
 And I also enjoy a lot playing board games and solving puzzles🧩.